 Though an uncontested divorce is often quicker and simpler than a contested divorce, there is still a process that must be followed.
 You will need to submit forms and documents to the courts.
 A family lawyer can help you compile and file the correct documents to speed up the process of your divorce.
 If the process runs smoothly, you can expect the process to take approximately 6-8 months to receive the Divorce Order.

-In order for the divorce to be ordered, the couple will need to established on of the following:
+For the divorce to be ordered, you will need to establish one of the following:

 Because an uncontested divorce traditionally avoids the time and argument associated with a litigated dispute it is far less expensive.
-Typically the process amounts to $1,300.00 all inclusive, but this can fluctuate with the cost of service of materials and if any extenuating circumstances arise.
+Typically, the process amounts to $1,300.00 all inclusive, all-inclusive, however, each divorce is unique and may have varying costs.